Have a laptop with 8GB of RAM and want to run AI locally?

 General rule: if ollama run

-a minute — the model is too large for your system.
-Don't wait for it to
+the model is too large for your system.
+Don't expect it to "warm up" —

 Comparison of models by size, quality, and tasks —